ThiagoCordeiro52/GC-Proj-00-PPM/README.md

 Adapt the program developed in the Part 1 of this assignment so that

-1. You now instantiate a `Background` object `bkg`, assigning to it 4 RGB colors to each of its corners, and;
+1. You now instantiate a `Background` object `bkg`, assigning four RGB colors to each of its corners, and;
 2. Generate a new PPM image by _sampling_ each pixel of the image via methods of the `bkg` object.

 Recall that the main purpose of the `Background` class is to _hide_ the bilinear interpolation described previously.